 - ‘Amateur Radio Exam Secrets’ – not essential but relevant at all three levels with exam style questions for each.

-The new The Full Licence Manual replaces the one listed above for candidates sitting the exam in July 2019, or later.
+• The above books replace earlier RSGB titles and cover the syllabus for candidates sitting the exam in September 2019, or later.

 The Resources for trainers and students page is well worth visiting, having links to many sources of information and training at all levels.
-For each stage you should read the syllabus and the practical assessment requirements which can be downloaded from the RSGB Exam Specifications (Syllabus) page and the Syllabus 2019 page.
+For each stage you should read the syllabus and the practical assessment requirements which can be downloaded from the RSGB Exam Specifications – Syllabus 2019 page.

 If you are ready to tackle the advanced, you might consider joining the Bath Distance Learning Advanced Course as it has a very high pass rate.
 A deposit is required to join which is fully refunded as long as you complete the course.

 OTHER USEFUL RESOURCES